-The LEP is the primary instrument for guiding development within six of the nine local centres.
+The primary instrument for guiding development in 6 of the 9 local centres.

-The DCP provides detailed guidelines for future development on land in and around Turramurra, Pymble, Gordon, St Ives, Lindfield and Roseville covered by Ku-ring-gai LEP (Local Centres) 2012.
+The DCP provides detailed guidelines for future development on land covered by Ku-ring-gai LEP (Local Centres) 2012.

-The Ku-ring-gai Planning Scheme Ordinance applies to all land in Ku-ring-gai not covered by Ku-ring-gai Local Environmental Plan (Local Centres) 2012.
+Applies to all land in Ku-ring-gai not covered by Ku-ring-gai LEP (Local Centres) 2012.